 Leaflet Distribution - it's an art and a science

-How much thought are you putting into your leaflet distribution?
+How much thought are you putting into your leaflet distribution - commonly referred to as "door drops"?
 Have you carefully considered where you’re posting your marketing material - or are you going for a scattergun approach?

 Like all marketing the latter method will not deliver what you need so here’s a bit of a marketing process for you